Western Australia Population 2019

 Western Australia Demographics

-77.5% of the people in Western Australia report being of a European descent.
-32.7% of the state’s population report being of English descent.
+77.5% of the people in Western Australia report being of European descent.
+32.7% of the state’s population report being of English origin.
 Only 22.8% of the residents of Western Australian would cite Australian as their ethnic background.
 In Western Australia around 15% of the population do not speak English at home – the languages spoken range from a variety of the surrounding areas such as Mandarin, Cantonese, Vietnamese, Indonesian and others.
-The biggest group of religious people in Western Australia report to be Roman Catholic; other Christian religions make up the biggest majority of the state.
+The biggest group of religious people in Western Australia report to be Roman Catholic; other Christian religions make up the most significant majority of the state.

-After this Buddhism is a popular choice – probably due to the number of those of South Asian and Indonesian origin.
-Western Australia has a relatively low median age of around 36 years.
-It has actually been increasing to this number due to a decrease in fertility and an increase in longevity.
-An interesting fact about the population in Australia and particularly Western Australia is the huge unbalance of males to females.
-The numbers, for Western Australia, in 1901 were around 155.7 males to every 100 women, these days numbers are more even with around 100.2 males for every female – reported in 2001.
-For Australia as a whole numbers are now over compensated with only 98.3 males to every female.
+After this Buddhism is a popular choice – probably due to the number of those of South Asian and Indonesian origin, Western Australia has a relatively low median age of around 36 years.
+It has been increasing to this number due to a decrease in fertility and an increase in longevity.
+An interesting fact about the population in Australia and mainly Western Australia is the huge unbalance of males to females.
+The numbers, for Western Australia, in 1901 were around 155.7 males to every 100 women, these days numbers are more even with approximately 100.2 males for every female – reported in 2001.
+For Australia as a whole, numbers are now overcompensated with only 98.3 males to every female.

 Western Australia Growth

-Despite its vast uninhabitable area Western Australia contributes 58% of Australia’s mineral and energy exports.
-It also contributes a potential 4.6% of Australia’s GDP.
+Despite its vast uninhabitable area, Western Australia contributes 58% of Australia’s mineral and energy exports.
+It also provides a potential 4.6% of Australia’s GDP.
 Western Australia also has the highest earning per person than any other state.
 An increasingly important industry for the state is tourism with 28% of visitors coming from the UK and Ireland to manly visit the coastal areas of the state.
-Another bonus of the coastal areas is the booming fishing industry which enables a significant boost to Western Australia.
+Another bonus of the coastal regions is the booming fishing industry which enables a significant boost to Western Australia.